Dmitry-Oyawale/cloves-and-cinnamon/ProjectAssignment1.md

 11. As a student, I would like to view and edit my profile information, so that I can adjust my personal and academic information in the system.

-1. As a faculty, I want to activate my account so I can access the system, post research positions, and complete my profile
+1. As a faculty member, I want to activate my account so I can access the system, post research positions, and complete my profile
-2. As a faculty, I want to login with username and password, so that I can access the system and post research positions
+2. As a faculty member, I want to login with username and password, so that I can access the system and post research positions
-3. As a faculty, I want to view my account profile so I can have a reference and see recommendation requests
+3. As a faculty member, I want to view my account profile so I can have a reference and see recommendation requests
-4. As a faculty, I want to create undergraduate research positions so that students can apply to different researches and solve for a real-life problem.
+4. As a faculty member, I want to create undergraduate research positions so that students can apply to different researches and solve for a real-life problem.
-5. As a faculty, I want to view my list of applicants for my research position so I can figure out who I want to accept
+5. As a faculty member, I want to view my list of applicants for my research position so I can figure out who I want to accept
-6. As a faculty, I want to view a student applicant’s profile so I can figure out whose application I want to approve or reject
+6. As a faculty member, I want to view a student applicant’s profile so I can figure out whose application I want to approve or reject
-7. As a faculty, I want to approve student applications so they can be accepted into the research position
+7. As a faculty member, I want to approve student applications so they can be accepted into the research position
-8. As a faculty, I want to reject student applications so better people can be accepted
+8. As a faculty member, I want to reject student applications so better people can be accepted
-9. As a faculty, I want to edit the predefined list of values from which user can select so they have more diversity of choice
+9. As a faculty member, I want to edit the predefined list of values from which user can select so they have more diversity of choice
-10. As a faculty, I want to edit or delete undergraduate research positions, in case I made a mistake.
+10. As a faculty member, I want to edit or delete undergraduate research positions, in case I made a mistake.

 ----
 ## 2.3 Use Cases